 You can also choose fabric blinds to match or compliment upholstery or other textiles used within the room.
 Of course, if you aren’t sure, ask for recommendations and your window blinds installer can recommend great options!

-For a replacement, a little more work may be required.
+For a replacement or repair, a little more work may be required.
 An installer will need to remove the old blinds to make way for the new, adding to the length of the job.
 As well, if there has been any damage to the frame, extra steps may need to be taken to repair before new brackets can be installed.

 Custom blinds may also add a bit of extra work to fit.
 If an expert is unfamiliar with the type, they may need to do some research or other planning to make this installation work.
 Keep this in mind so your pro can truly prepare before they arrive for the work.
 You should also consider how many windows need blinds installed.
 The number of sets can influence the cost for installation, so it’s a key detail to remember.

 Installing window blinds should be a seamless process, taking your bare windows to beautifully decorated.
 Depending on the number of windows you have, this job can take several hours to a few days.
 Preparing and installing blinds in a single room may be able to be done in something like a single visit.
 But if you are hoping to have blinds installed throughout your home, expect this to take longer.
 This can cut down on overall costs since your installer only needs to come out once for the work, instead of spreading it out over several weeks or months as you furnish all of your windows.

 You may also need to allow for extra time with the type of windows you have or the blinds you have selected.
 Some types are trickier than others and may require extra steps to prepare the surface for the new installation.
 If you aren't sure, request a quote from your installer so you can consider the price before you have booked the job.